 Using his own life experience and by exploring the complex history of the Islamic world, Faisal strives to bring new light onto the lives of an often invisible and silent community: Muslims who are lesbian, gay, bisexual, transgender, intersex and questioning.

-Students, staff and faculty at campuses around the United States are creating social change and making great progress in our goals toward equality.
+Students, staff and faculty at campuses around the United States are creating social change for marginalized communities.
 I'm grateful to be a small part of these achievements.